justinjasper/justinjasper.github.io/_projects/11_project.md

 ## Solution & Goals

-EHRX proposes an **ontology-first, VLM-driven** pipeline that converts unstructured clinical documents into a structured, queryable EHR representation.
+EHRX proposes an ontology-first, VLM-driven pipeline that converts unstructured clinical documents into a structured, queryable EHR representation.
 The primary goals were to:

 - Automatically extract clinically meaningful information from heterogeneous scanned medical documents
 - Reconstruct an EHR-like structure (problems, medications, labs, notes, etc.) rather than flat text
 - Enable deterministic, complete-recall querying over the reconstructed record to avoid hallucinations or missed facts
 - Preserve full provenance and auditability, allowing each extracted fact to be traced to its source document and location

-Rather than relying on probabilistic retrieval (e.g., embedding-based RAG), the system emphasizes **determinism, completeness, and clinical safety**.
+Rather than relying on probabilistic retrieval (e.g., embedding-based RAG), the system emphasizes determinism, completeness, and clinical safety.

 ## Methods